regimazone/orgmastra/examples/basics/scorers/hallucination/README.md

-# Hallucination Metric Example
+# Hallucination Scorer Example

-This example demonstrates how to use Mastra's Hallucination metric to evaluate whether responses contain information not supported by the provided context.
+This example demonstrates how to use Mastra's Hallucination Scorer to evaluate whether responses contain information not supported by the provided context.

 ## Prerequisites